James-Wachuka/dta_warehouse_hive/README.md

 4. Transform database will hold the analytic model(consisting of facts and dimensions)

 ###### Tools
-*hive* is an  important tool for this project and therefore it should be installed  and configured accordingly.
-I will give a step by step guide to get hive running on your machine.
-I assume that hadoop is installed and running on your machine. refer here - http://github.com/jewachu/hadoop_on_windows
-1. donwload a stable version from http://hive.apache.org/releases.html preferably verion 2 and above for hadoop-2.7+
+*hive* -  donwload a stable version from http://hive.apache.org/releases.html preferably verion 2 and above for hadoop-2.7+
 NOTE: some hive realeases do not contain the windows executables, I  recommend hive-2.1.1
 2. unzip the file and place the contents in your preffered location.
 I used `C:\hadoop-2.9.2\hive`
 3. set up user variables: